pmjones/adr/REFACTORING.md

 The remaining logic in the _BlogCreateAction_ proceeds along two different paths:

 - one, to present the form for adding a new blog entry;
-- and another, to actually save the new blog entry.
+- and another, to save the new blog entry.

-We can extract one of the paths to a _BlogAddAction_, perhaps like so:
+We can extract one of the paths to a _BlogAddAction_, like so:

 ```php
 <?php